MTH35H4RK/AgriSky/README.md

 ## To Do List

- - Alerts and Reports need to be fixed
+ - Reports need to be fixed
- - Dark Theme
  - Change the background in login !!!!
+ - Adding the team to the site